Nawayathi language

-Nawayathi, also spelled as Nawayati, is a dialect of Konkani spoken by Nawayaths of the southwestern coast of India.
+Nawayathi, also spelled Nawayati, is a language similar to Konkani spoken by Nawayaths of the southwestern coast of India.
 It is an amalgam of Persian, Arabic and Marathi, with Konkani as its base.
-The Navayath language uses Persian script for writing.
+The Nawayathi language uses Persian script for writing.
 "Persian script" was being used to write by the Nawayathis long before the Urdu language came into existence.

+Proposed Inclusion of Nawayathi Script in Unicode

+In 2019, initiatives were undertaken to preserve the Nawayathi language and prevent its extinction through the inclusion of three additional characters in the Nawayathi script.
+A prototype keyboard incorporating these characters was also introduced to the public to facilitate digital use and promote the language's vitality.